pychuang/ll-api/doc/source/guide-participant.rst

 	is presented.
 The major advantage of this approach is that we do not require participants to respond to a query within a few milliseconds.
 	The down side is that we only consider frequent (head) queries.

+Train and Test Queries
+	Train queries are there for you to train your system on.
+Feedback is provided for these queries.
+Test queries on the other hand, are there to evaluate your system.
+For these queries, you can not change your runs during a testing period.

 No server required
 	Participants do not need to implement nor run a server for serving search